skatejs/skatejs/README.md

 Polymer / X-Tags Differences
 ----------------------------

-Polymer and X-Tags are Custom Element polyfills.
-Although they have differences amongst themselves, there's a few thins that set Skate apart:
+Polymer polyfills the web component spec (mostly) and adds data binding.
+X-Tags uses Polymer's Custom Element and Mutation Observer polyfills to add a layer of sugar on top of Custom Elements.
+Although they have differences amongst themselves, they provide the same functionality in terms of just Custom Elements.
+Skate provides that as well, and much more.